-The CES should be reviewed by the end of each local government election year as part of a broader review of the Community Strategic Plan (CSP).
+The CES should be reviewed within 3 months of the local government elections as part of a broader review of the Community Strategic Plan (CSP).
 Where a council has community engagement requirements under other legislation or regulations-such as the Environmental Planning & Assessment Act 1979 (EP&A Act)-these should be integrated into the CES wherever practical.
-INTRODUCTION